brianrice2/pitchfork/README.md

 ├── tests/                            <- Pytest unit tests
 │
 ├── app.py                            <- Flask wrapper for running the model
-├── Dockerfile_pipeline               <- Builds the Docker image for the data cleaning & modeling pipeline ├── Dockerfile_python                 <- Builds the Docker image for ingesting data & creating database ├── requirements.txt                  <- Python package dependencies
+├── Dockerfile_pipeline               <- Defines the Docker image for the data cleaning & modeling pipeline ├── Dockerfile_python                 <- Defines the Docker image for ingesting data & creating database ├── Makefile                          <- Defines handy shortcuts for executing app functionality: ingesting
+|                                          data, training a model, and running the web app
+├── requirements.txt                  <- Python package dependencies
-├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── run_app.sh                        <- Sets up for and runs Flask web app ├── run_cleanup.sh                    <- Removes artifacts from data cleaning & modeling pipeline └── run_pipeline.sh                   <- Runs the data cleaning & modeling pipeline
+└── run.py                            <- Simplifies the execution of one or more of the src scripts
 ```

 ## Running the app